xMA3x/SAP-MM-Reports-Collection/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the CC-BY-NC-SA-4.0 License - see the [LICENSE](LICENSE) file for details.

 ## 🙏 Acknowledgments